BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 ## Custom Styles (Theme and Look)
 BlueMap allows you to write custom CSS snippets, with which you can style the BlueMap interface exactly to your liking.

+Custom styles are not limited to any specific platform; they work on all platforms that BlueMap supports.

 > **Info:**
 > If you don't know how to write CSS yet, here is a good guide: [developer.mozilla.org/en-US/docs/Learn/CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS)
 {: .info }